Yeh Hai Chahatein

 Yeh Hai Chahatein is an Indian Hindi-language drama television series produced by Ekta Kapoor for Star Plus.
 It streams on Disney+ Hotstar and is a spin-off of Yeh Hai Mohabbatein.
 The show aired from 19 December 2019 to 18 September 2024.
-It starred Sargun Kaur Luthra, Abrar Qazi, Shagun Sharma and Pravisht Mishra as the leads.
+One of the longest running Indian television soap opera, the series starred Sargun Kaur Luthra, Abrar Qazi, Shagun Sharma and Pravisht Mishra as the leads over two generations.

 Plot

-A passionate love story between a famous rockstar, Rudraksh Khurana, and a gynaecologist, Dr Preesha Srinivasan, who fall in love after raising their respective siblings' son together.
-They die promising one another to always be soulmates who will reunite in each lifetime.
+A passionate love story unfolds between a famous rock star, Rudraksh Khurana, and a gynaecologist, Dr. Preesha Srinivasan, who fall in love after raising their respective siblings' son together.
+They die promising one another that they will always remain soulmates and reunite in every lifetime.

-Twenty years later, Destiny brings a reserved physiotherapist, Dr Nayantara and a famous rockstar Samrat together.
+Twenty years later, destiny brings together a reserved physiotherapist, Dr. Nayantara, and a famous rock star, Samrat.

-After twenty more years, Destiny offers Nayantara and Samrat a second chance in love.
-Their daughter, Kaashvi is in love with her childhood friend Arjun, who in turn loves Mahima, making way for a twisted love triangle.
-Circumstances force Kaashvi to marry Arjun and eventually Arjun falls in love with Kaashvi after realising the true meaning of love but insecurities jeopardise their marriage.
+After another twenty years, destiny offers Nayantara and Samrat a second chance at love.
+Their daughter, Kaashvi, is in love with her childhood friend Arjun, who in turn loves Mahima, leading to a complicated love triangle.
+Circumstances force Kaashvi to marry Arjun, and he eventually falls in love with her after realising the true meaning of love, but insecurities jeopardise their marriage.